 White-eyed Gull (L. leucophthalmus) & Sooty Gull (L. hemprichii)

-White-eyed Gull L. leucophthalmus adult with adult winter Sooty Gull (L. hemprichii), March 04 2002, visitor's centre of Nabq National Park, SE Sinai, Egypt.
+Sooty Gull L. hemprichii near-adult, March 04 2002, visitor's centre of Nabq National Park, SE Sinai, Egypt.